Have you ever attempted to clean your motherboard? This is a tough task that often leaves people feeling frustrated.

 To make this easier, we have compiled a step-by-step guide for how to clean your motherboard so you can have confidence the next time you do it yourself.

 We hope this will help answer any questions you might have about cleaning your computer’s most important component!

 Recommended Read: How Are Motherboards Made?

 1- Remove the covering of the motherboard

-The other option would be to vacuum your computer out using either a cheap endtable model that plugs into an outlet near you just as easily gets rid odors from furniture but doesn’t damage components like more expensive models might do by accidently touching sensitive areas when vacuuming over rough surfaces such as carpeting which could cause short circuits if handled incorrectly (though this should never happen while using properly-maintained equipment).
+The other option would be to vacuum your computer out using either a cheap end table model that plugs into an outlet near you just as easily gets rid of odors from the furniture but doesn’t damage components like more expensive models might do by accidentally touching sensitive areas when vacuuming over rough surfaces such as carpeting which could cause short circuits if handled incorrectly (though this should never happen while using properly-maintained equipment).

-3- If you have a load of dust caked on to your brush, remove the vaccuum and use it as an assistant by brushing over any area that needs cleaning.
+3- If you have a load of dust caked onto your brush, remove the vacuum and use it as an assistant by brushing over any area that needs cleaning.

 4- When all of the loose pieces are removed, clean up any messes with compressed air or vacuum.

 5- Using cleaners with care is important to prevent damage, but if you cannot get rid of the dirt or sticky substances on your motherboard then a liquid will have to do.